WNCW: History

 In 1992, the Alternative Radio Coalition began.
 A major goal of the 1600-member group was to raise $15,000 for a translator that would reach Charlotte listeners.
-Meanwhile, WNCW added a translator at 97.3 MHz in Greenville, SC in 1993 and had plans for one in Boone, North Carolina by 1995.
+Meanwhile, WNCW added a translator at 97.3 MHz in Greenville, South Carolina, in 1993 and had plans for one in Boone, North Carolina, by 1995.
 The Charlotte translator finally signed on at 100.7 MHz across the street from Cotswold Mall in May 1994.

 WNCW produced its first "Crowd Around the Mic" CD compilation of live recordings in 1997.
 In 1999, WNCW began streaming programming on the Internet.

 In 2002, WNCW wanted to improve its signal in Charlotte, which would include a move to 100.3 MHz and relocating to the WFAE tower.
 One reason for the change: WABZ (broadcasting at 100.9 MHz) planned to move to the Charlotte area from Albemarle, North Carolina, and this would significantly impact WNCW's translator on 100.7 MHz.
 The move to 100.3 MHz was completed late in 2004.

 Until 2003, WNCW programming was simulcast on a translator at 96.7 MHz in Knoxville, Tennessee.

 In 2009, Isothermal Community College acquired the license of WSIF, Wilkesboro, North Carolina, formerly operated by Wilkes Community College.
-WSIF began simulcasting WNCW programming in January, 2010.
+WSIF began simulcasting WNCW programming in January 2010.
 Also in 2009, the North Carolina General Assembly voted to eliminate state funding for all public radio stations that received the funding.
 There was much restructuring during this time.
 An emergency fundraiser was held, and many members and underwriters increased their support to WNCW, to make up for the 20% funding loss.
 For the station's 20th anniversary, more than 1000 listeners voted for WNCW's Top Artists - Bob Dylan was voted #1, followed by The Avett Brothers, Grateful Dead/Jerry Garcia, Alison Krauss, Johnny Cash, Acoustic Syndicate, The Beatles, Doc Watson, Neil Young, and The Allman Brothers Band.

-2014 marked WNCW's 25th annual end-of-year Top 100 contest, in which listeners and programmers vote for their ten favorite album releases of the year.
+WNCW's 25th annual end-of-year Top 100 contest, in which listeners and programmers vote for their ten favorite album releases of the year, was conducted in 2014.
 The #1 pick was Sturgill Simpson's "Metamodern Sounds in Country Music", followed by that year's albums from Balsam Range, Lake Street Dive, Old Crow Medicine Show, and Shovels & Rope.

-As of 2019, WNCW's translators were on 97.3 MHz in Greenville, SC, 92.9 MHz in Boone, NC, and 101.3 MHz in Charlotte, NC, in addition to WSIF on 90.9 MHz in Wilkesboro, NC.
+As of 2019, WNCW's translators were on 97.3 MHz in Greenville, South Carolina, 92.9 MHz in Boone, North Carolina, and 101.3 MHz in Charlotte, North Carolina, in addition to WSIF on 90.9 MHz in Wilkesboro, North Carolina.
 For the station's 30th anniversary Fall Fund Drive, listeners contributed approximately $230,000, the highest fund drive total in at least 15 years.
 The "Crowd Around the Mic" compilation (Volume 23) was expanded to 3 CD's for the first time.